 2020 has been a challenging year for the club, but we continued to meet virtually and in members’ gardens.
 We recently joined the London and Overseas area of NAFAS, giving our members an opportunity to join in more international competitions and shows.

-2021 is our 50th Anniversary and we look forward to celebrating it in style.
+2021 was our 50th Anniversary but, being unable to celebrate, we look forward to celebrating it in style in the near future..

 Come learn more about floral art and perhaps be inspired to enter competitions both locally and further afield.

 Our members come from all areas of the Lower Mainland, united by a love of flowers and a desire to learn and improve our skills.